Jonathan Eig: Reception

 In 2019, Men's Health magazine named Eig's book Ali: A Life the 23rd best sports book of all time.

 In 2020, Esquire magazine called Ali one of the 35 best sports books ever written.
 Esquire also called Eig's book Luckiest Man one of the 100 best baseball books of all time.

 Eig's first book was Luckiest Man: The Life and Death of Lou Gehrig (2005).
 Opening Day: The Story of Jackie Robinson's First Season was his second book.
 For his third book, Get Capone, Eig discovered thousands of pages of never-before-reported government documents on the government's case against Capone.
 The Birth of the Pill (2014), Eig's fourth book, told the story of the renegades who invented the first oral contraceptive.
 It was announced in 2016 that The Birth of the Pill had been optioned for television as a drama.
+Meanwhile, The Birth of the Pill was adapted into a play by Jessica Huang, commissioned by Chicago's Timeline Theatre Company.
+It was workshopped in New York in 2023, with a world premiere scheduled for September 2026 at Timeline.

 In a 2017 review of Ali: A Life, Joyce Carol Oates, writing for The New York Times, said: "This richly researched, sympathetic yet unsparing portrait of a controversial figure for whom the personal and the political dramatically fused could not come at a more appropriate time in our beleaguered American history….
 As Muhammad Ali's life was an epic of a life so Ali: A Life is an epic of a biography.
 Much in its pages will be familiar to those with some knowledge of boxing but even the familiar may be glimpsed from a new perspective in Eig's fluent prose; for pages in succession its narrative reads like a novel — a suspenseful novel with a cast of vivid characters who prevail through decades and who help to define the singular individual who was both a brilliantly innovative, incomparably charismatic heavyweight boxer and a public figure whose iconic significance shifted radically through the decades as in an unlikely fairy tale in which the most despised athlete in American history becomes, by the 21st century, the most beloved athlete in American history."

 In 2023, Eig published a biography of Martin Luther King Jr., King: A Life, which went on to win the 2024 Pulitzer Prize for Biography.
 Reviewing the book for The New York Times, Dwight Garner stated that it "supplants David J. Garrow's 1986 biography Bearing the Cross as the definitive life of King".